 Getting newly-synced column data into existing rows requires a full re-ync of the table.
 Because this can significantly impact your row count and we don’t want to re-replicate data without your say-so, we leave inserting newly-synced column data into existing rows up to you.

-If you need to backfill already-replicated rows with data from the newly syncing column, you can reset the table’s Replication Key.
-This will force a full re-sync of the table, populate the column in existing rows, and replicate new records.
+If you need to backfill already-replicated rows with data from the newly selected column, you can reset the table’s Replication Key.
+This will force a full re-replication of the table, populate the column in existing rows, and replicate new records.

 Important: Before resetting Replication Keys: